Goof-Design-and-Engineering/gttx-game/README.md

 # gttx-game

-## How to run locally:
+## How to run Selenium Scripts:

 ```
+Download Firefox and the Gecko Driver, and add both to your PATH.
+See https://www.selenium.dev/documentation/webdriver/getting_started/ for more information.
 pip install -r requirements.txt
-python3 app.py
+python3 SeleniumBots/<program>.py
 ```

 ## Selenium Extension